sketchplugins/plugin-directory/README.md

 - [Select Same Symbols](https://github.com/yusukesaitoh/sketch-select-same-symbols), by Yusuke Saitoh: Select same symbols as the currently selected symbol.
 - [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.
 - [sendTo](https://github.com/udi-gindi/sendTo), by Udi Gindi: Export layer as email attachment
+- [sensive-sketch](https://github.com/rnmp/sensive-sketch), by rnmp: Sync your .sketch documents with your Sensive account.
 - [Separate Shapes](https://github.com/pez/sketchseparateshapes), by Peter Strömberg: A Sketch-app plugin that does a ”boolean” separate operation on two selected shapes.
 Like divide in Pathfinder in Adobe Illustrator.
 - [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
 - [Shapr](https://github.com/vincenzopetito/shapr), by Vincenzo Petito: A Sketch plugin to create element with the keyboards!